 9. Hartz Groomer's Best Small Slicker Brush

-- Ergonomic handle: Maximizes comfort and control
+- Ergonomic handle: Provides comfort and control during longer grooming sessions

 - Compact and easy to handle